Their Last Season

 My sister was.

 Ayla Appi."
-He exhaled.

-"She was 14 years older than me.
+"She was fourteen years older than me.

-2 years younger than Bhai."
+Two years younger than Bhai."

-He paused.
 He felt a hand slip into his.

-"Bhai and I loved her most.
+"Bhai and I loved her the most.

-But she loved me most."
+But she loved me the most."

-"Hamza, where are you beta?
+Hamza, where are you, beta?

 See, I have made your favourite paratha.

-Come out."
+Come out.

 Hamza and his eating habits.

-Ayla shook her head smiling.
+Ayla shook her head, smiling.

 Then she heard a giggle.

-She knew Hamza was under the table.
+She knew Hamza was under the glass table.

 She smiled.

-"Hamza."
-She called him, stepping towards the table.
+"Hamza," she called, stepping towards the table.

-Little Hamza was smiling, proud of himself for hiding from his Appi.
-But the moment he heard Appi was going to give his paratha to Bhaijaan — his possessiveness kicked in.
+But the moment he heard Appi was going to give his parathas to Bhaijaan, his possessiveness kicked in.

-Appi's special paratha was only Hamza's.
+Appi's special parathas were only Hamza's.

 Hamza came out from under the table and grabbed Ayla's kurti.